jandresval/blue-green-with-k8s/README.md

     kubectl apply -f ./db/mariadb-deployment.yaml
     ```

-2. Build and tag the Docker image:
+2. Build and tag the Frontend and Backend Docker images:
     ```
-    ./build-image.sh
+    .\build-images.sh
     ```
     >Ensure that the output shows `Build and tag completed`.